christianalfoni/christianalfoni.com/articles/transition-your-reducer.md

 ## Conclusion

-The point of this article is more than anything to make you aware of why and how applications have bugs.
-The combination of near synchronous behaviour of asynchronous code in our development environment and our users doing everything but "the happy path", is in my experience the main reason for bugs in our apps.
+The point of this article is to, more than anything, make you aware of where bugs can occur.
+The combination of near synchronous behaviour of asynchronous code in our development environment and our users rarely follows our intended path, is in my experience the main reason for bugs in our apps.

-The concept of explicit states and transitions helps us to a large degree to avoid this.
+The concept of explicit states and transitions helps us to a large degree avoid this.
 In addition it improves the typing experience of our applications by creating a typed context for each state.
 In addition the user is no longer in charge of driving the effects of our application, putting functions with logic directly on the points of interaction.
 Instead only a dispatch is allowed and our guarded reducer produces an explicit state, which our effects can react to. `dispatch -> explicit state -> effect -> dispatch`.

-If you never use this concept I hope it has given you some insight and reflection on how safe your code really is :-)

-If you want to look at the running code, take a look at the [following sandbox](https://codesandbox.io/s/runtime-dust-41zxq?file=/src/features/Auth.tsx).
+If you never use this concept I hope it has given you some insight and reflection :-) If you want to look at the running code, take a look at the [following sandbox](https://codesandbox.io/s/runtime-dust-41zxq?file=/src/features/Auth.tsx).
 It also contains another way to take advantage of these explicit states, rendering dynamic content!